attilatorda/Shift-To-Middle_Array/README.md

 ## FAQ

+**Is this a gap buffer??**

+Yes, similarly to dynamic array, this is also a special case of a gap buffer.

 **Did you reinvent the array-based deque?**

 Yes and no!
 The Shift-to-Middle (STM) Array is an implementation strategy that can be used for various data structures, including lists, queues, and deques.
 While both STM arrays and traditional array deques use array-backed storage, they optimize for fundamentally different operations and access patterns.

-A traditional array deque is optimized for operations at its ends (head and tail), providing O(1) performance for adding or removing elements there.
-However, inserting or deleting elements in the middle requires shifting a large number of elements, resulting in O(n) time complexity.
+Traditional array-based deques provide O(1) operations at their ends but are not optimized for insertions or deletions in the middle.
+In most implementations, these operations either aren’t supported or require shifting many elements, resulting in O(n) behavior.
 In contrast, the STM Array also provides O(1) performance at the ends but achieves amortized O(1) performance even for insertions and deletions in the middle through its unique shift-to-middle approach.

 One of the key innovations is the bias system, which allows the STM Array structure to dynamically optimize its internal memory layout based on observed usage patterns – something traditional array deques cannot do.
 Where an array deque is fixed in its end-optimized behavior, the STM Array automatically adapts to whether the application performs mostly front, middle, or back operations.